greggman/HappyFunTimes/docs/future.md

 will just show up funny.
 Up to now I've worked around this by using CSS to show a "Turn the phone" msg when held in the wrong orientation for the game.
-Unfortunately many people have their phone locked and so they rotate their phone and nothing happen.
+Unfortunately many people have their phone locked and so they rotate their phone and nothing happens.
 Some of them realize they have to unlock the orientation but if I switched to rendering in a canvas I could just detect the orientation and render rotated 90 degrees and that problem would be solved.
 No need to unlock.